mattssonhenrik/1DV610-L2/MANUALTESTS.md

 ## 1.6 upperletterAndNumbers
 ### Preconditions
 Load the page with the following rule:
+        this.upperLetterAndNumbers = true
 ### Expected Output
 An an empty inputfield and a header text that is: Only uppercase letters and numbers
 ### Input